 - balancing the demands of school and other aspects of your life

 - creating a healthy lifestyle

 Because SMH offers evaluations, consultation, and brief psychotherapy, long-term treatment options are not available through SMH.
 When a client may benefit from long-term care, SMH will provide a referral for services in the community.
 In this case, the client would use his or her insurance benefits.
 Referrals to community providers are primarily made for long-term psychotherapy, psychiatric evaluation and medication management, or both services.
 Please note that SMH does not provide evaluations for learning disorders or Attention-Deficit/Hyperactivity Disorder.

 If you are in a crisis situation that may be life-threatening (e.g., if you are experiencing suicidal thoughts with an active intent to harm yourself), do not attempt to schedule an appointment with SMH.
 In this type of situation, proceed immediately to the nearest emergency room or call 911.

-For a student or spouse in a crisis situation that is not life-threatening, an SMH clinician will see the student within 48 hours (not counting weekends or holidays) of his or her first contact with our clinic (if possible the student will be seen the same day).
+For a student or spouse/partner in a crisis situation that is not life-threatening, SMH will see the individual within 48 hours of his or her first contact the clinic whenever possible.

-EVMS SMH clinicians have a legal and ethical responsibility to protect clients’ confidentiality.
-Personal information that a client shares with an SMH clinician is confidential unless one or more of the following exceptions apply:
+EVMS SMH has a legal and ethical responsibility to protect clients’ confidentiality.
+Personal information that a client shares with SMH is confidential unless one or more of the following exceptions apply: